Skip to main content

 • Odor and flammability

-• Need to establish surface cure
+• Need to establish a surface cure

 Epoxy Advantages: